Dakar: Colonial Dakar

+Independence

 Dakar was the capital of the short-lived Mali Federation from 1959 to 1960, after which it became the capital of Senegal.
 The poet, philosopher and first President of Senegal Léopold Sédar Senghor tried to transform Dakar into the "Sub-Saharan African Athens" (l'Athènes de l'Afrique subsaharienne), as his vision was for it.

 Dakar is a major financial centre, home to a dozen national and regional banks (including the Central Bank of West African States (BCEAO) which manages the unified West African CFA franc currency), and to numerous international organizations, NGOs and international research centers.
 Dakar has a large Lebanese community (concentrated in the import-export sector) that dates to the 1920s, a community of Moroccan businesspeople, as well as Mauritanian, Cape Verdean, and Guinean communities.
 The city is home to as many as 20,000 French expatriates.
 France still maintains an air force base at Yoff, and the French fleet is serviced in Dakar's port.

 Beginning 1978 and until 2007, Dakar was frequently the ending point of the Dakar Rally.